SirVoly/SirVoly/README.md

-- 👋 Hi, I’m @SirVoly
+- 👋 Hi, I’m @SirVoly or Mino
-- 👀 I’m interested in Warhammer, DnD, Gaming and (ofcourse) Programming
+- 👀 I’m interested in DnD, Gaming and (ofcourse) Programming
 - 🌱 I'm working as IT Project Manager at Brantsandpatents

 <!---